-Latin American Studies Program^{} is based in Costa Rica.
+Latin American Studies Program is based in Costa Rica.
 Students live with native families, study Spanish and the culture, history, politics, economics and religious life of the area, participate in service projects and travel in Central America.
-Three academic tracks - International Business and Management, Language and Literature, and Topical Sciences and Sustainability - are available to qualified students.
+Four academic tracks - International Business and Management, Language and Literature, Tropical Sciences and Sustainability, and Latin American Studies - are available to qualified students.

-Lithuania Christian College provides opportunities for faculty and student exchanges.
+Lithuania Christian College provides opportunities for faculty and student exchanges in Klaipeda, Lithuania.
+Students choose from the regular course offerings; instruction is given in English.